'I’m Going To Donate It All': 5-Year-Old Sells His Pumpkins To Raise Money For Others

 All of Emmitt’s pumpkins are spoken for this year and he plans to donate the $100 he’s raised this season to build a new playground at his church.

-His brother, Paul, is just one and will someday be Emmitt’s pumpkin partner.MORE NEWS: DNR Asks Boaters To Stay Safe After Deadliest Season In 16 Years
+His brother, Paul, is just one and will someday be Emmitt’s pumpkin partner.MORE NEWS: Lisa Erikson, First Woman To Lead Minnesota Air National Guard, Assumes Duties

 When asked how long he plans to sell his pumpkins Emmitt said for at least the next 60 years.